AlinaWan/auto-chiseler/README.md

 ## Stopping Logic: Condition Hierarchy

-Pip Reroller will only stop rerolling when **both** of the following conditions are met:
+Auto Chiseler will only stop rerolling when **both** of the following conditions are met:

 1. **Minimum Objects:** At least the specified number of pips (`Minimum Objects`) are detected that are >= your chosen `Minimum Quality`.
 2. **Minimum SS:** At least the specified number of pips are detected that are of the **SS** rank.